Tafaza/edxNodejs-Lab2/README.md

 # edxNodejs-Lab2

 This project is part of the Microsoft's __Introduction to NodeJS__ course.
 This project's purpose is to build a RESTful API to manage blog entries, like posts and comments.
-The REST API uses an in-memory store as database and the goal of the project was also to have a very small main file (server.js) which will allow to work easily on very large Express projects.
+The REST API uses an in-memory store as database.

 ## RESTful blog API